UPPMAX/HPC-python/docs/day3/big_data.rst

     - build up complex, large calculations symbolically
     - before turning them over the scheduler for execution.

+.. admonition:: Chunks

    - Dask divides arrays into many small pieces (chunks), as small as necessary to fit it into memory.
-- Operations are delayed (lazy computing) e.g. tasks are queue and no computation is performed until you actually ask values to be computed (for instance print mean values).
+   - Operations are delayed (**lazy computing**) e.g.

+       - tasks are queue and no computation is performed until you actually ask values to be computed (for instance print mean values).
    - Then data is loaded into memory and computation proceeds in a streaming fashion, block-by-block.
+   - and data is gathered in the end.

 .. discussion:: Example from dask.org